Techtonica/curriculum/command-line/keyboard-shortcuts.md

 1. Have apprentices open their command lines and navigate to a folder they feel comfortable experimenting in.

-2. Show video linked above in lieu of a slideshow, and have apprentices follow along on their command lines.
+2. Show video linked above, which should be embedded in the slideshow.
+Have apprentices follow along on their command lines.

 3. Introduce the app below, and allow apprentices a few minutes to practice.
 - [This is our custom app](https://techtonica.github.io/keyboard-shortcuts-practice/) for memorizing command line keyboard shortcuts.